Four Cardinal Principles

-The Four Cardinal Principles (四项基本原则 (Sì-xiàng Jīběn Yuánzé)) were stated by Deng Xiaoping in March 1979, during the early phase of Reform and Opening-up, and are the four issues for which debate was not allowed within the People's Republic of China.
-The Four Cardinal Principles were one of Deng's Two Basic Points, the other of which was Reform and Opening.
+The Four Cardinal Principles (四项基本原则 (Sì-xiàng Jīběn Yuánzé)) were stated by Deng Xiaoping in March 1979 at a conference of the Chinese Communist Party (CCP), during the early phase of the reform and opening up period, and are the four issues for which debate was not allowed within the People's Republic of China.
+The Four Cardinal Principles were one of Deng's Two Basic Points, the other of which was the reform and opening up.

+History

+The Four Cardinal Principles were emphasized in the 1981 Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China and were enshrined in Constitution of China in 1982.